NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-00.md

     representing the corresponding optional address family limit as described in section 3.3.1.2 of [@!I-D.ietf-sidrops-aspa-profile].
     The value of this string MUST be either "IPv4" or "IPv6".
+* An optional "comment" member, whose value is a string.

 The following example JSON structure represents a "aspaFilters" member